 In Tonkolili district, we support the paediatric ward, maternity and neonatal services and the blood transfusion laboratory at Magburaka district hospital, and also assist Magburaka mother and child health post with staff and supplies.
 We also provide emergency obstetric care in a community health centre in Yoni Chiefdom (Hinistas).

-MSF teams are currently responding to the coronavirus COVID-19 pandemic in Sierra Leone.
+In 2020, MSF teams responded to the coronavirus COVID-19 pandemic in Sierra Leone.

 Data and information from the International Activity Report 2020.

 There is a critical shortage of medical staff, resulting in a lack of services for the most vulnerable groups.
 Our teams work to fill some of these gaps, providing healthcare for children under the age of five, pregnant women and lactating mothers.
 We have staff in 13 peripheral health units in three chiefdoms (Gorama Mende, Wandor and Nongowa), and a hospital in Hangha, Kenema district, supporting intensive therapeutic feeding centres, general paediatric care and malaria treatment.